Raquel Welch, actress and international sex symbol, dies at 82 - ExBulletin

 Raquel Welch, actress and international sex symbol, dies at 82

-LOS ANGELES Actress Raquel Welch, whose role in the 1966 film One Million Years BC shot her to stardom and cemented her status as a sex symbol, has died, her management company has announced.
+Actress Raquel Welch, whose role in the 1966 film “A Million Years BC” rocketed her to stardom and cemented her status as a sex symbol, has died, her management company has announced.

 She was 82 years old.

-Welch died Wednesday morning after a brief illness, Media Four said in a statement.
+Welch died Wednesday morning following a brief illness, Media Four said in a statement.

-In a career spanning over 50 years, Welch has had over 30 film and 50 TV credits.
+In a career that spanned over 50 years, Welch had over 30 film and 50 TV credits.

 |